Where am I?

 Dual Degree - Engineering Program

 At Fontbonne, we want to help you maximize your college experience.
-You have the opportunity to earn a bachelor’s degree in any major and in engineering in just five years.
+You have the opportunity to earn a bachelor of science degree in any major and in engineering in just five years.

-Through Fontbonne’s partnerships with University of Missouri-Kansas City and Washington University in St. Louis, you may apply to the engineering school of your choice during your junior year, earning a bachelor’s degree from Fontbonne and a bachelor’s in engineering (with an option to also earn a graduate degree in engineering) from either University of Missouri-Kansas City or Washington University.
+Through Fontbonne’s partnerships with University of Missouri-Kansas City and Washington University in St. Louis, you may apply to the engineering school of your choice during your junior year, earning a bachelor’s degree from Fontbonne and a bachelor’s in engineering (with an option to also earn a graduate degree in engineering) from either the University of Missouri-Kansas City or Washington University.

 Students usually follow either a 3-2 or a 4-2 plan, entering the engineering program after their junior or senior years.
 Students go on to complete four semesters of concentrated engineering study at the School of Computing and Engineering at University of Missouri-Kansas city or the School of Engineering & Applied Science at Washington University.
 You may finish your degree at Fontbonne before entering the engineering program, but you must apply within one year of graduation.
 Each school retains its own tuition rates and separate financial aid packages.